ra1028/swiftui-atom-properties/README.md

 ### Motivation

-SwiftUI offers a simple and understandable data-binding solution with built-in property wrappers, but is a little uneasiness for building middle to large scale production apps.
+SwiftUI offers a simple and understandable data-binding solution with built-in property wrappers but is a little uneasy for building middle to large-scale production apps.
 As a typical example, view data can only be shared by pushing it up to a common ancestor.
-Software development is not all set in advance; it evolves over time to meet business and customer needs.
-Therefore, you may need to radically redesign it so that local data used only in one part of the view-tree can be shared elsewhere, as the app grows.
-EnvironmentObject was hoped to be a solution to the problem, but it ended up with let us to create a huge state-holder object - [Big Ball of Mud](https://en.wikipedia.org/wiki/Big_ball_of_mud) being provided from the root of an app, so it could not be an ideal.
-Ultimately, pure SwiftUI needs state-drilling from the root to descendants in anyway, which not only makes code-splitting difficult, but also causes gradual performance degradation due to the huge view-tree computation as the app grow up.
+EnvironmentObject was hoped to be a solution to the problem, but it ended up with let us create a huge state-holder object being provided from the root of an app, so pure SwiftUI needs state-drilling from the root to descendants in any way, which not only makes code-splitting difficult but also causes gradual performance degradation due to the huge view-tree computation as the app grow up.

-This library solves these problems by defining application data as distributed pieces called atom, allowing data to be shared throughout the app as the source of truth.
-That said, atom itself doesn't have internal state, but rather retrieves the associated state from the context in which they are used, and ensures that the app is testable.
+This library solves these problems by defining application data as distributed pieces called atoms, allowing data to be shared throughout the app as the source of truth.
+That said, an atom itself doesn't have an internal state, but rather retrieves the associated state from the context in which they are used, and ensures that the app is testable.
-Furthermore, it manages a directed graph of atoms and propagates data changes transitively from upstream to downstream, such that it updates only the views truly need update while preventing expensive data recomputation, resulting in effortlessly high performance and efficient memory use.
+It manages a directed graph of atoms and propagates data changes transitively from upstream to downstream, such that it updates only the views that truly need update while preventing expensive data recomputation, resulting in effortlessly high performance and efficient memory use.

 <img src="assets/diagram.png" width=700>

 This approach guarantees the following principles:

-- Reactively reflects data changes into views.
+- Reactively reflects data changes.
 - Boilerplate-free interface where shared data has the same simple interface as SwiftUI built-ins.
-- Compatible with any other libraries (e.g. [TCA](https://github.com/pointfreeco/swift-composable-architecture)) of your choice if needed.
+- Compatible with any other libraries like [TCA](https://github.com/pointfreeco/swift-composable-architecture).
 - Accelerates code-splitting by distributed & incremental state definition.
-- Ensures testable code over time with capabilities of dependency injection.
+- Ensures testable with capabilities of dependency injection.
 - Provides simplified interfaces for asynchronous process.
 - Swift Concurrency based thread-safety.